kluppy/loopdown/README.md

 usage: loopdown [-h] [--advanced-help] [--version] [--log-level [level]] [-n] [-a [app] [[app] ...] | -p [plist] [[plist] ...]] [-m] [-o] [-f] [-i] [-s] [--create-mirror [path]]
                 [--cache-server server] [--pkg-server [server]] [--discover-plists]

-loopdown can be used to download, install, mirror, or discover information about the additional audio content that Apple provides for the audio editing/mixing software programs
-GarageBand, Logic Pro, and MainStage3.
+loopdown can be used to download, install, mirror, or discover information about the additional audio content that Apple provides for the audio editing/mixing software programs GarageBand, Logic Pro, and MainStage3.

 options:
   -h, --help            show this help message and exit --advanced-help
-  --version             show program's version number and exit --log-level [level]   sets the logging level; valid options are: (choices); default is 'info' -n, --dry-run         perform a dry run
+  --version             show program's version number and exit --log-level [level]   sets the logging level; valid options are: 'info', or 'debug'; default is 'info' -n, --dry-run         perform a dry run
-  -a [app] [[app] ...], --apps [app] [[app] ...]
+  -a, --apps [app] [[app] ...]
-                        application/s to process package content from; valid options are: 'all', 'garageband', 'logicpro', or 'mainstage', cannot be used with '--discover-plists', requires either '--create-mirror' or '-i/--install' -p [plist] [[plist] ...], --plist [plist] [[plist] ...] property list/s to process package content from, use '--discover-plists' to find valid options, cannot be used with '--discover-plists', requires either/both '--cache-server' or '--create-mirror' -m, --mandatory       process all mandatory package content, cannot be used with '--discover-plists' -o, --optional        process all optional package content, cannot be used with '--discover-plists' -f, --force           force install or download regardless of pre-existing installs/download data, cannot be used with '--discover-plists'
+                        application/s to process package content from; valid options are: 'all', 'garageband', 'logicpro', or 'mainstage', requires either '--discover-plists', '--create-mirror' or '-i/--install'
+  -p, --plist [plist] [[plist] ...]
+                        property list/s to process package content from, use '--discover-plists' to find valid options, cannot be used with '--discover-plists', requires either/both '--cache-server' or '--create-mirror'
+  -m, --mandatory       process all mandatory package content, cannot be used with '--discover-plists' -o, --optional        process all optional package content, cannot be used with '--discover-plists' -f, --force           force install or download regardless of pre-existing installs/download data, cannot be used with '--discover-plists'